itheodoridis/findmacaddress/README.md

 Kirk Byers is the creator of Netmiko and works on a number of projects including Napalm and Nornir.
 He is truly an automation expert.
 I am following his email course.
 @kirkbyers on Twitter, website: https://pynet.twb-tech.com/blog/automation/netmiko.html Kirk

 Finally the script uses regex but for grabbig command output, buttextfsm and ntc-templates can be used instead with minimal modifications.
-Check my changewandes repo for an example using those templates.
+Check my https://github.com/itheodoridis/nornirchangewandes repo for an example using those templates.